BrianWill/byteschool/markdown/os/terminals.md

 foo "bla bla" arg2
 ```

-Above, the first argument is `"bla bla"`.
+Above, the first argument is `"bla bla"`, and the second is `"arg2"`.

 We can also run a program by specifying its absolute path: